NERSC Data Management Strategy and Policies

 There is a separate projectb file system on the Joint Genome Institute's Genepool system.
 See Genepool File Storage.

 These file systems have redundancy in the servers and storage and duplicate copies of metadata, so we expect good stability and reliability.
 With high demand and capacity shared usage, we do expect some degradation on availability of the system (97% is the target overall availability).

-Daily backups are performed for project directories that are under 5 TB quota, and are kept for 90 days.
+Daily backups are performed for project directories that have quotas equal to or below 5 TB, and are kept for 90 days.
 Restore time is dependent on actual amount of data and can take several days to complete.
-No backups are performed on project directories at or above 5 TB in quota.
+No backups are performed on project directories with a quota above 5 TB.
 A user may opt to archive their data in HPSS.